 1 Nearest Neighbor | The value from the single closest solution point is taken |

-No new values are created, you see
+No new values are created, you only

-only your data No new maxima are created |
+spread your exact data No new maxima are being created |

 No new values are created, so not really an